saha192/shc-webscraping/README.md

-# Soil Health Card KML Scraper
+# Soil Health Card Scraper

 This repository contains a Python script to download and organize Soil Health Card (SHC) geospatial data from the SHC endpoint, including: